 Matthew Miller teaches social studies, swings tennis rackets, and writes poetry - all hoping to create a home.
 He pretends his classroom is a living room, filling it with as many garage-sale chairs as he can afford.
-He lives beside a dilapidating apple orchard in Goshen, Indiana, and tries to shape the dead trees into playhouses for his four boys.
+He and his wife live beside a dilapidating orchard in Indiana, where he tries to shape the dead trees into playhouses for his four boys.
 He vacillates between wanting to poison and wanting to feed the groundhogs, rabbits and cardinals that try to make their homes in the garden.
 For now, they’ve all chosen peace.
-His poetry has been published in Flying Island, PAN-O-PLY, Your Daily Poem, Mothers Always Write and Remington Review.

 Please support the journals that have published or will be publishing Matthew's poetry: